Motasaith/FB_Bot_Peacekeeper/README.md

 # FB Peacekeeper Bot 🛡️🤖

 > **A Stealthy, Automated Facebook Comment Monitoring & Moderation System.**
-> *Uses "Visual AI" Logic & DrissionPage for Undetectable Scraping.*
+> *Now featuring Multi-Page Workflow, Auto-Pilot Mode, and Advanced AI Analysis.*

 ## 🌟 Overview

-FB Peacekeeper is a full-stack automated system designed to help Facebook Page admins monitor comments without manual scrolling.
-It uses a **local browser automation engine** (DrissionPage) to log in and scrape comments stealthily, mimicking real human behavior to avoid detection.
+FB Peacekeeper is a full-stack automated system designed to help Facebook Page admins engage with customers and filter spam without manual effort.
+It uses a **local browser automation engine** (DrissionPage) to log in and scrape comments stealthily, mimicking real human behavior.

-The system consists of three parts:
+The system has been upgraded to a **Multi-Page Application (MPA)** architecture for better scalability and user experience.

+### Key Components:
-1.  **Dashboard (Frontend):** A modern React (Vite) UI for managing accounts and viewing results.
+1.  **Dashboard (Frontend):** A modern React (Vite) UI with Dark/Light mode, "Auto-Pilot" orchestration, and dedicated workflow pages.
-2.  **Server (Backend):** A Node.js/Express API that orchestrates the automation.
+2.  **Server (Backend):** A Node.js/Express API that manages the scraper and AI services.
 3.  **Watcher Engine (Core):** A Python script (`fb_watcher.py`) that controls the browser to fetch comments using advanced DOM parsing.

 ---

 ## ✨ Features

+-   **⚡ Auto-Pilot Mode:** Run the entire Fetch → Analyze → Review workflow with a single click.
 -   **🕵️ Stealth Mode Scraping:** Uses `DrissionPage` to bypass modern anti-bot detections.
--   **🧠 Smart Structural Filtering:** Rejects junk text (like "307 16" stats or "Most Relevant" prompts) by enforcing strict "Human Comment" structure rules (e.g., must have "Like" + "Reply").
+-   **🧠 AI Sentiment Analysis:** Classifies comments (Lead, Support, Question, Spam) and drafts intelligent replies using **Gemini 2.0 Flash Lite**.
+-   **🎨 Modern UI:** Glassmorphism design, fully responsive Dark/Light themes, and animated interactions.
+-   **💾 Persistent Results:** Scanned comments are saved locally (MongoDB), surviving page refreshes.
 -   **🧹 Artifact Scrubbing:** Automatically cleans footer artifacts (like "1h Like") from comment text.
--   **💾 Persistent Results:** Scanned comments are saved locally, so they survive page refreshes.
--   **⚡ Live Browser Interaction:** Opens a real Chrome window for login and scraping, ensuring cookies and sessions are valid.

 ---